 - How has the company performed during submission and publishing process?

-- How much time did it take for a company to get approvals?
+- How much time did it take for the company to get the approval?

-- How many amendments were involved in submission process?
+- How many amendments were involved in the submission process?

 In Conclusion

-Companies and regulatory experts need to understand that implementation of a strong and reliable data & Information system, directly and indirectly, affect all other regulatory operations and affairs.
-If there is a gap found at any instant, it will get reflected in some or the other regulatory processes.
+Companies and regulatory experts need to understand that the implementation of a strong and reliable data & Information system, directly and indirectly, affects all other regulatory operations and affairs.
+If there is a gap found at any instant, it will be reflected in some Regulatory processes.
 Since there are a lot of complexities involved in this particular execution, for companies, a reliable and innovative regulatory partner can help them go in the right direction.